 Deadly Crash and Investigation

-In Texas, the Tesla, a 2019 Model S, was traveling at a high rate of speed around a curve when it went off the road about 100 feet and hit a tree, officials said.
+According to officials, the Tesla, a 2019 Model S, was speeding around a curve in Texas when it veered off the road approximately 100 feet and collided with a tree.
 One man was in the front passenger seat, and another was seated in the rear.
 Police said that just minutes before the crash, the men’s wives watched them leave in the Tesla after they said they wanted to drive and were talking about the Autopilot feature.

 CNN reports that Tesla’s revelation may be at odds with its CEO Elon Musk’s initial description of the crash, who said two says after the crash that “data logs recovered so far show Autopilot was not enabled.”
-It’s unclear, however, if Musk was defining Autopilot in the most beneficial way to his company – by referring to the entire suite rather than the individual features that make up the suite.
+It’s unclear if Musk meant the whole suite or just the individual features when he said Autopilot was best for his company.

 Model S drivers can activate traffic-aware cruise control at the currently detected speed limit by pulling the Autopilot stalk on the steering wheel toward them.
 When they do that in quick succession a second time, the Autosteer system will activate.
-Officials said the Tesla that crashed in Texas did not have the Autosteer active.
-Some experts say one of the plausible explanations for the Texas crash could have been that the driver was confused and perhaps thought they had activated Autosteer.
+Officials said the Tesla that crashed in Texas did not have Autosteer active.
+Some experts say one plausible explanation for the Texas crash could have been that the driver was confused and perhaps thought they had activated Autosteer.

 Controversy Over Autopilot

-Autopilot was first released by Tesla back in 2015.
+Tesla first released Autopilot in 2015.
 It has been a popular feature with Tesla drivers.
-It was also criticized by the National Transportation Safety Board (NTSB) after two previous crashes.
-The NTSB called on Tesla in 2017 to develop better ways to ensure drivers were paying attention to the road.
-Consumer Reports has said that the name Autopilot in itself is dangerous because it gives consumers the idea that it might be fully autonomous when it is not.
+However, the National Transportation Safety Board (NTSB) criticized it after two previous crashes.
+In 2017, the NTSB called on Tesla to develop better ways to ensure drivers were paying attention to the road.
+Consumer Reports says the name Autopilot is dangerous because it misleads consumers into thinking it is fully autonomous.

 Source: https://www.cnn.com/2021/04/28/cars/tesla-texas-crash-autopilot/index.html